octobercms/docs/3.x/extend/backend/permissions.md

 }
 ```

-You can also use the methods in the back-end views for hiding user interface elements.
-The next examples demonstrates how you can hide a button on the Edit Category [back-end form](forms):
+You can also use the methods in the backend views for hiding user interface elements.
+The next example demonstrates how you can hide a button on a [backend form](../forms/form-controller.md).

 ```php
 <?php if ($this->user->hasAccess('acme.blog.delete_categories')): ?>